 Safety

 Since natural nutrients from natural supplements are closer to the body’s natural processes, they are often considered safer to consume long-term and have a lower risk of complications such as toxicity.
+Still, certain herbs and plant-based products could adversely affect your body as they could interact with any existing medications.
+To ensure your safety, always consult with your healthcare provider.

 Synthetic supplements, however, can carry some risks, especially when taken in high doses or large amounts over an extended period.
 Without their natural cofactors, some synthetic supplements may contain fillers such as artificial flavors, colors, and preservatives, which could potentially have adverse effects.

-Final Thoughts
+Final Thoughts on Natural Supplements

 While you cannot go wrong with natural supplements, synthetic supplements also have their place in your health.
 After all, you don’t just consider their benefits; you also need to consider your budget and accessibility.